Azure/helm-elasticstack/README.md

 Done
 ```

-And your deployment should look like this:
+And the deployment should look like this:

 ```console
 $> kubectl get pods --namespace elk